CynthiaGichuki/MaliYaLeo/README.md

 * Most of this activity is conducted over **USSD** since rural areas have lower smartphone ownership and limited internet access ([Nairobi Business Monthly, “How tech is accelerating financial inclusion”](https://nairobibusinessmonthly.com/kenyans-love-instant-payments-and-thus-unstructured-supplementary-service-data-ussd-comes-out-as-a-better-option/))

-* This confirms that USSD/SMS channels will provide essential access for rural and underserved users.
+* This confirms that USSD channels will provide essential access for rural and underserved users.

 ## Recommendations
 Based on the insights, we recommend: